cyberbono3/10-rust-threads-go/Readme.md

-## Short demo that demonstrate how to run Rust code in Golang
+## Short demo that demonstrates how to run Rust code in Golang

 ### Rust project
 1. Initial rust program: